Zamacian/Pong-3DSX/README.md

 Because I don't have a "NEW" model of the 3DS, I don't know how the program will react to the C-Stick.
 ## Images
+(The white line is the demarcation between the both screens.)

 ![rp](https://github.com/Zamacian/Pong-3DSX/assets/124669534/0d173426-95fb-4f33-a57f-7aaedc80770a)